john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 git commit -m "Adding super awesome new feature"
 ```

-Before I do most anything in Git, I first do a `git status`, just to make sure I know what's going on and there aren't any surprises waiting for me.
-This is a good habit to get into.
+Before I do most anything in Git, I first do a `git status` just to make sure I know what's going on and there aren't any surprises waiting for me.
+I think this is a good habit to get into.

 ### Short Status

 As it happens, `git status` is a bit verbose.
-If you want something shorter to quickly glance at, you migth be interested in the "short status".
+If you want something shorter to quickly glance at, you might be interested in the "short status".

 In the situation above, after we modified `main.py` and added the new file `noether.txt`, this would have shown: